mbarcia/CSV-Payments-PoC/docs/guide/README.md

 ## Prerequisites

-Before diving into the Pipeline Framework, make sure you have:
+Before diving into The Pipeline Framework, make sure you have:

 - Java 21 or higher
 - Maven 3.8+